What if I told you that you can control the action customers take by leveraging Cognitive biases, and Supercharge your online business?

 Has there been a time you were tempted to buy a consumer item because it was almost sold out on shelf, or a car which had months of advance booking.
 Voila!
 There was a scarcity bias already at play as you made those decisions.

 Example – This bias is leveraged almost ubiquitously on online sites.
 You will see messages like “Limited Stock”, “Only few pieces left”, “Deal ends in xx hours”.
 These are all examples of online websites leveraging scarcity bias to boost sales.
+Check out below example where Amazon has a call out of Deal Ending soon.

 Contrast effect Cognitive Bias